-Advocacy Policy 2 Scientifically rigorous surveys of invasive species, in particular feral sheep, are encouraged to estimate population size and to assess local ecological impacts (e.g. by the Lasqueti Island Nature Conservancy).
+Advocacy Policy 2 Scientifically rigorous surveys of important exotic species, in particular feral sheep, are encouraged to estimate population size and to assess local ecological impacts (e.g. by the Lasqueti Island Nature Conservancy).

-Advocacy Policy 3 A community-led process to identify a scientifically-based land and marine conservation target to meet low risk to ecological values is encouraged.
+Advocacy Policy 3 Encourage a community-led process to identify a scientifically-based land and marine conservation targets that meet habitat needs for all species..